alpenlabs/Technical-Whitepaper/README.md

 ## **5.4.5 Prover-Verifier Interaction**

-In the first step of proving the computation, the prover sends the commitments of trace polynomial, composition polynomial and intermediate polynomials of FRI protocol to the verifier.
-Composition polynomial is a random linear combinations of constraint (boundary and transition) polynomials.
-The commitments are Merkle root of the evaluation of polynomials in respective domains.
+In the first step of proving the computation, the prover sends the commitments of trace polynomial, composition polynomial, and intermediate polynomials of FRI protocol to the verifier.
+Composition polynomial is a random linear combination of constraint (boundary and transition) polynomials.
+The commitments are Merkle roots of the evaluation of polynomials in respective domains.

-In second step, the verifier makes some random queries.
-Prover sends the Merkle leafs (polynomial evaluations) and authentication paths against those queries to prove low-degree of polynomials.
+In the second step, the verifier makes some random queries.
+The prover sends the Merkle leafs (polynomial evaluations) and authentication paths against those queries to prove low-degree of polynomials.
 This interactive proof system is transformed into a non-interactive proof system through Fiat-Shamir transformation.

 # **6 Conclusion**